yohanpark23/yohanpark23.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome!"
+title: "About me"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+Welcome!
 I am a Research Fellow in the Department of Political Science at Trinity College Dublin.
 I received my Ph.D. in Political Science at Texas A&M University.

 My research focuses on the study of conflict processes and political economy, with a particular interest in the use of machine learning and statistical methods to analyze these topics.